-Upon a termination of employment, Mr. Graham would be entitled to benefits in accordance with the terms of the pension plans in which he participates, as described above in "Executive Compensation: Pension Benefits".
+Mr. Graham resigned as Chief Executive Officer of the Company in November 2015.
+Mr. Graham did not receive any payments or benefits upon his resignation, other than the benefits he is entitled to in accordance with the terms of the pension plans in which he participates, as described above in "Executive Compensation: Pension Benefits."